BA (Hons) Fashion Design & Garment Technology

 Small pair of sewing scissors

 Your next steps

 The exploratory nature of this course allows for you to unearth your strengths and tailor them to suit your future career goals.
-A career in the world of fashion can provide you with opportunities in a number of job roles, such as clothing designer for either high-end or high street brands, bridal couture or your own start-up business, designing and manufacturing bespoke garments, a fashion buyer, journalist for a magazine, stylist, merchandiser and so many more creative and exciting roles.
+A career in the world of fashion can provide you with opportunities in a number of job roles within a variety of sectors such as womenswear, menswear, childrenswear, bridal wear, tailoring, sportswear, loungewear and so many more!
+Roles include:

 Rebecca O’Leary has been a Fashion Lecturer for the past 13 years.
 With a 1st class honours degree in Fashion Studies, Rebecca pursued a career in Garment Technology, supplying men’s outerwear to some of the biggest names in UK high street fashion retail.
 Alongside her teaching role Rebecca set up a bridal and women’s loungewear brand, where she remained a director for 6 years; giving her invaluable insight into the local, national and international fashion industry, both wholesale and direct to customer through online trading platforms.
 Rebecca is well positioned to advise students on the entrepreneurial skills necessary to set up and run SME’s within the fashion sector as well as supporting those students wishing to progress into other fields associated with the creative industries.
 Her teaching practice is student centred, ensuring that the curriculum design and assessment methods are reflective of current industry practices.